-I created an MCP Apps with Hono × React × Lambda, and made an app that can filter products using AI
+I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

-I created an MCP Apps with Hono × React × Lambda, and made an app that can filter products using AI
+I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 2026.03.12